Part of being connected to a space is understanding its history.

 When we precede University events with these words, we intentionally recognize that our presence here is not a right or even a privilege; it is the result of many, many years of wrongful treatment of the legitimate owners of this land.
 While we cannot change history, we can recognize that this is Musqueam territory and ensure that those connections are honoured and do not appear as just a formality.

 Another way that UBC and the Musqueam have worked together to interweave this land’s history into campus is through visible representations of Musqueam art and language.

 Most prominent, of course, is the beautiful, intricate Musqueam Post, which stands tall over the eastern entrance to campus, right next to the Alumni Centre—it’s basically impossible to miss.

 You’ll also notice that a number of the street signs around campus include an English name and a name in the Musqueam language of hən̓q̓əmin̓əm̓ [hunk-uhm-ee-num].
 The words aren’t direct translations, but rather refer to the geographical location or purpose of the streets.
 In this way, these street signs remind us of this land’s history and also teach us something about the specific way in which the Musqueam people interpret spaces.

-To understand more about the history of the residential schools in Canada, head over to the new Indian Residential School History and Dialogue Centre.
+- To understand more about the history of the residential schools in Canada, head over to the Indian Residential School History and Dialogue Centre.